kellydinneen/rancid-tomatillos/README.md

 - **Three:** Using React-Youtube to access a specific movie's trailer and displaying it on the Movie's Details page.
 With this, implementing conditional rendering to toggle between the trailer and that movie's backdrop image.

 ### Appreciation
+Thank you to Leta Keana and Scott Ertmer for introducing us to the tools used in this project.

 [Back to Top of Page](#table-of-contents)